Fuseki can be run in a number of ways:

 Dataset ds = ...
 FusekiServer server = FusekiServer.create() .add("/dataset", ds) .build() ; server.start() ;

-org.apache.jena:jena-fuseki-basic is a packaging of
+org.apache.jena:jena-fuseki-server is a packaging of

 Fuseki server, it is only configured from the command line and has no

 persistent work area on-disk.
+It has full SPARQL and all storage options.